geotrellis/geotrellis.github.com/glossary/index.md

 * #### Euclidean Distance
-A class of [Focal operations](#Focal_Operations) in which linear (straight-line or "Euclidean") distance from each cell to the nearest "source" or "target" is computed.
+A class of [Focal operations](#focal_operations) in which linear (straight-line or "Euclidean") distance from each cell to the nearest "source" or "target" is computed.
 Usually, this is done from cell center to cell center.
 In addition to distance, separate operations are usually provided for determining Direction to the source and allocating a unique identifier for the nearest source.
 See also:
    - [Cost Distance](#Cost_Distance)
    - [ArcGIS Resource Center - Understanding Euclidean Distance Analysis](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#/Understanding_Euclidean_distance_analysis/009z0000001t000000/)

 * #### Focal Operations
-A class of [Map Alebra](#Map_Algebra) operations in which a data set is transformed based on the cells around each cell.
+A class of [Map Algebra](#map_algebra) operations in which a data set is transformed based on the cells around each cell.
 The cells that define "neighborhood" can take many forms, including rectangular, circular, donuts or wedges and more complex operations can be defined by using neighborhoods in which cell has an additional weight defined.
 Focal operations are sometimes organized into those in which only the immediate neighborhood is considered and those that include an extended neighborhood.
 [Cost Distance](#cost_distance) and [Euclidean Distance](#euclidean_distance) operations are usually considered part of the exended neighborhood group.

 * #### GeoTIFF
-An extension of the Tag Image File Format (TIFF) [raster](#Raster) file format developed to include additional metadata required for storing geospatial data.
+An extension of the Tag Image File Format (TIFF) [raster](#raster) file format developed to include additional metadata required for storing geospatial data.
 The TIFF file was original developed by Aldus Corporation.

 * #### Geoprocessing